mchmielczyk/accounting_app/README.md

-This repository were made from scratch by me with help of mentor.
-Accounting app is c# based project which main purpose is to handle ATM type machine.
+This repository was made from scratch by me with help of mentor.
+Accounting app is C# based project which main purpose is to handle ATM type machine.
-Base requirements for this project are user shells implementation which are:
+Base requirements for this project are user shells implementations which are:
 -user shell (client);
 -technician shell (Level 1 support);
 -admin shell (level 2,3 support);